kirkstrobeck/whatismarkdown.com/README.md

 markdown.mobi
 =============

-`Markdown` is an open format that you can use everywhere where Plain Text/UTF-8 is allowed ; it is easy to read, easy to write, easy to convert into the most important standards that we currently have, that is HTML and CSS (also it works well RTF)
+`Markdown` is an open format that you can use everywhere where Plain Text/UTF-8 is allowed ; it is easy to read, easy to write, easy to convert into the most important standards that we currently have, that is HTML and CSS (byword and markdown-here show that it works also well RTF).

+In a nutshell, it is what you need if you want to write for screens, not for a printer (use `latex`or `Word` in those cases)

 I think that `Markdown` is better explained in action, so here is a screenshot of how the `ByWord` text editor looks like when I edit my `write-better.md` article